fgarzadeleon/my-repo/README.md

 # my-repo
-my new repo for software carpentry: markdown
+my new repo for software carpentry: rmarkdown hello